bbriatte/homebridge-soundtouch-platform/README.md

 ### Global element
 *Optional fields*
 * `verbose`: Log all device information
+* `pollingInterval`: If set, poll the device each interval
 * `volume`: see **Volume element**
 * `presets`: Contains all presets action that you want to trigger or not using HomeKit on all devices.
 Adds a switch for each preset with the given name.
  Preset index start from 1 to 6 included. see **Preset element**
 * `sources`: Contains all sources action that you want to trigger or not using HomeKit on all devices.
 Adds a switch for each source with the given name. see **Source element**